No meeting with Trump, but WTO chief sees U.S. 'sense of urgency' on trade reforms

 Azevedo said he was in constant contact with the U.S. Trade Representative’s office and could return to Washington if a meeting with Trump or other officials was scheduled.

-“There is a sense of urgency here as well,” Azevedo told a conference hosted by the Washington International Trade Association (WITA), underscoring the need for structural changes to the WTO to reflect global economic developments, including the rise of China and the emergence of the digital economy.
+“There is a sense of urgency here as well,” Azevedo told a conference hosted by the Washington International Trade Association, underscoring the need for structural changes to the WTO to reflect global economic developments, including the rise of China and emergence of the digital economy.

 But Azevedo said he would not meet with U.S. Trade Representative Robert Lighthizer or Trump during this visit to attend the conference.